frederic-perez/AmE-dictionary/data/idioms.md

 __head on shoulders__
 __head over heels__ :five: __1__ Rolling, as in a somersault: _tripped and fell head over heels._ __2__ To be very much in love with someone.
 Completely; hopelessly: _head over heels in love._
 __head-scratching__ (head scratching) Very confusing or perplexing.
 Usually used before a noun. _I don’t know what to make of his head-scratching reaction.
 I didn’t expect him to get so angry about such a minor request._ _In many places, there is still much head scratching over Mr. Trump._
+__head-spinning__ :two: Incredible, overwhelming.
+__heads up__ _Thanks for giving me the heads up._
 __headspinning__ :two: (head-spinning) Incredible, overwhelming.
 __hear a pin drop, one/you could__ :two: Complete silence.
+__hearing things__ Having auditory hallucinations. _Bob: “Listen, I’m sure that someone is right behind us!”
+Jack: “Bob, you’re hearing things.
+There’s nothing out here but us and the wind.”_
-__heart and soul__
+__heart and soul__ :three::hammer:
 __heart sinks, one’s__ One’s courage or hope fails; one is very disappointed or dejected.
 Used to say that you suddenly feel sad or depressed about something. _My heart sank when I saw that the meal I’d spent all day preparing had burned in the oven._
 __heart skips a beat__
+__heartbreaking__ Deeply upsetting or causing great sadness. _Watching my grandmother endure this horrible illness has been just heartbreaking._
+__heat up__ __3__ To intensify.
+Become acute or intense. _If inflation heats up, the interest rate will surely rise._ _The competition will heat up as we get closer to the playoffs._
 __heat wave__ A period of time in which the weather is unusually and persistently hot. _Our summers are usually very mild here, but we’ve been in the midst of a heat wave recently that’s made it feel like the tropics!_
 __heave into view__ (heave into sight) To move or rise into sight, especially from a distance. _We’d been walking for hours in the barren desert when a small town finally heaved into view._ To rise or seem to rise over the horizon into view, as a ship.
+__heaven forbid__
 __heaven knows__
 __heaven on earth__
 __heavy handed__
-__heavy lifting__ :dart: Any serious, difficult, or arduous work or activities.
+__heavy lifting__ :two::dart: Any serious, difficult, or arduous work or activities.
 Difficult work. _The boss hoped the plan would succeed but he wasn’t willing to do the heavy lifting._
 __heavy-duty__
 __heavy-footed__ Clumsy, ponderous, or lumbering in gait or tread.
 __heavy-hearted__ Sorrowful; melancholy; depressed.